Vascular Plants of North Carolina

 Author(Gomez Maza) A.H.
 Liogier

 DistributionRecorded historically from the southeastern corner of the state (Pender and New Hanover counties -- reputedly) and from the northern Coastal Plain (Chowan County).
 The Chowan record is from 1956, whereas the others are reported in RAB (1968), but there seems to be no record of a specimen for either of these two counties, and thus they might have been misidentified.
+Note that SERNEC now (2025) has two specimens of B. caroliniana from Chowan County but none from this county for B. innominata!
 Specimens from Carteret County (Bostick 267-7, several herbaria) were originally determined as B. rotundifolia, but are B. monnieri.
-At any rate, the species B. innominata is of long-historical occurrence in NC.
-However, it is currently found in a handful (five) of tidewater counties in east-central VA, though these represent what is often considered as B. stragula, but has recently been declared an "intertidal form" of B. innominata (in Weakley 2018).
+It is currently found in a handful (five) of tidewater counties in east-central VA, though these represent what is often considered as B. stragula, but has recently been declared an "intertidal form" of B. innominata (in Weakley 2018).
+Thankfully, in September 2025, Larry Chen and Sarah Toner discovered a population of B. innominata in Hertford County.
+That photo report, on iNaturalist, has been corroborated by Jay Horn and Eric Ungberg, and thus the species is once again considered to be extant in NC.

 This is a rare species in the U.S., scattered from coastal MD south to southern FL, and rarely to AL. It is very rare away from FL.